Energy Efficient Home Improvement Credit

 We recommend home energy auditors apply for and receive an EIN if they do not already have one.
 Apply for an EIN Online.

-For more information, see Notice 2023-59PDF.
+For more information, see Notice 2023-59.

 Residential energy property

-Residential energy property that meets the Consortium for Energy Efficiency (CEE) highest efficiency tier, not including any advanced tier, in effect at the beginning of the year when the property is installed qualifies for a credit up to $600 per item.
+Residential energy property that meets or exceeds the Consortium for Energy Efficiency (CEE) highest efficiency tier, not including any advanced tier, in effect at the beginning of the year when the property is installed qualifies for a credit up to $600 per item.
 Costs may include labor for installation.

 Qualified property includes new: